jessekrubin/ry/docs/src/api.md

 @t.final
-class Timestamp(ToPy[pydt.datetime], ToPyDate, ToPyTime, ToPyDateTime):
+class Timestamp(ToPy[pydt.datetime], ToPyDate, ToPyTime, ToPyDateTime, FromStr):
     """
     A representation of a timestamp with second and nanosecond precision.
     """